MaheshEECS/MaheshEECS/README.md

 ## **About me**
 - A passionate self-driven Python Developer and Data Scientist with a focus on innovation and problem-solving.
 - Actively engaged in Data Science and Machine Learning projects, leveraging Python for impactful solutions.
-- Engaged in an exploration of Advanced Natural Language Processing (NLP), delving into Transformers and GPT (Generative Pre-trained Transformers) models to refine expertise in the forefront of linguistic technologies.
+- Engaged in an exploration of Advanced Data Science Projects.
 - Enthusiastic about exploring new challenges and staying abreast of the latest developments in the field.
 - Open to exciting opportunities in Data Science and Machine Learning, including job roles, collaborative services, and engaging projects.